 Part of the initial premise of Timothy Findley's novel Pilgrim is that the main character is unable to die, no matter how many ostensibly successful suicide attempts he goes through.

 Albus Dumbledore of the Harry Potter series shows this trope at some point in between Order of the Phoenix and The Half Blood Prince, when he becomes cursed to die by the ring containing the resurrection stone.
-To end the misery of dying slowly and to spare Draco Malfoy, Who he learned had been tasked by Voldemort to kill him, Dumbledore asks Snape to kill him in a Overly Elaborate plot to also get Snape closer to Voldemort and to continue protecting Harry.
+To end the misery of dying slowly and to spare Draco Malfoy, who he learned had been tasked by Voldemort to kill him, Dumbledore asks Snape to kill him in a overly elaborate plot to also get Snape closer to Voldemort and to continue protecting Harry.
+In fact, Snape himself became this after Lily Evans's death until Dumbledore snapped him out of it.

 There is a story by Robert Sheckley about a planet with humanoid aliens who believe that only violent death leads to heaven.
 Some deaths are dispensed by the priests, but many people (despite a strict taboo) arrange some accidents (like sawing a thorny tree so that it will fall upon you).
 They die smiling.